saketh010/foodie-nation/README.md

-Sure!
-Here's the updated README file with all the features, including Firebase-based login:

 # Foodie Nation

 Welcome to Foodie Nation, a comprehensive food delivery application designed to make ordering your favorite meals from local restaurants quick and easy.
 This project is built using Node.js, Express.js, MongoDB, and React, with JWT-based authentication and Firebase-based login to ensure secure user interactions.